Michigan Statute of Limitations

 Except in cases of medical malpractice or wrongful death, minors have one year after their 18th birthday to file suit, but in no event can the time period be shortened so that it is less than the period provided in the statute of limitations that actually applies to the action.

 A workers' compensation action must be filed within two years.
-You are also responsible for filing your own claim with the Michigan Workers' Compensation Agency within 60 days of your accident.
+You are also responsible for filing your own claim with the Michigan Workers' Compensation Agency within 90 days of your accident happening, or within 90 days after you knew, or should have known, of your injury.

 Need more information on state laws?
 Learn more about the laws where you live.